Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/scenario-comparison.md

 corresponding to the example.

-## User define function
+## Comparator function

-User defined functions are used to compare scenarios on the data nodes (from the same configuration).
+User defined functions are used as comparator to compare scenarios on the data nodes (from the same configuration).
 The user defined function takes as input parameters the list of the data referred by the data nodes of each scenario to compare.
 The function returns a comparison results in a format that best suits the user needs.

 In our example, a user function is defined to compare the scenarios on the sales predictions data node.
 The function `compare_revenue` computes the revenue based on